hansott/graphql-language/README.md

 A GraphQL parser written in PHP.
 The parser is able to parse the full [spec](https://facebook.github.io/graphql/).
 This package is compatible with PHP 5.3+.
 I'm still actively working on this project.
 Expect things to break. 🙈

+This package is being developed together with a server package, which isn't public yet.

 ## Install

 Via Composer